 In today’s low-interest-rate environment, coupon rates have declined to just 0.8% per annum on the July 2020 Singapore Savings Bonds (for ten years).

-If you only want to hold it say for a year or two, the interest rates fall dramatically to a paltry 0.3% per annum.
+If you only want to hold it, the interest rates fall dramatically to a paltry 0.3% per annum for a year or two.

 # 3 SAVINGS PLANS

 Savings plans offered by financial institutions are another viable alternative to the SSBs.

 Unlike the SSBs, most of these plans offer a shorter-term tenure, usually between 3 to 5 years terms.